We Need to Talk: 3 Steps for Beginners to Learn Spoken French

 The videos are organized by genre and learning level, so it’s easy to find something that works for you.
 Better yet, FluentU suggests new videos based on what you’ve already watched, for a truly personalized learning experience.

-If you’re short on time, squeeze in some practice anywhere with the FluentU mobile app.
+If you’re short on time, squeeze in some practice anywhere with the FluentU mobile app for iOS or for Android devices.

 If you’re a movie buff, UniFrance is a dream come true.
 This channel has a wide range of subtitled French movie trailers, many of which are perfect for beginners because they don’t have too much dialogue.
 If you have difficulty understanding, you could always just replay, rinse and repeat as often as you want.